bodkan/nea-over-time/README.md

 # _"The limits of long-term selection against Neandertal introgression"_

-This repository contains source code and Jupyter notebooks for data processing, simulations and analysis used in [this]() paper:
+This repository contains source code and Jupyter notebooks for data processing, simulations and analysis used in [this]() paper.

-To reproduce absolutely everything from scratch, You'll need to install the following dependencies:
+To reproduce everything from scratch, you'll need to install all dependencies listed bellow.

+Full disclosure: I've been lucky enough to have huge computational resources at my disposal (60 core machine with 1 TB RAM and computational cluster with hundreds of nodes) and I often used them to their full potential.
+Unless you have similar resources, then it's not trivial to truly reproduce everything from scratch.
+I will do my best to figure out a way to share the results of all simulations (a couple of hundreds of gigabytes), to make it possible to reproduce the final results and plots without re-running the whole simulation pipeline.

 ## Python